 Record breaking British long-distance cyclist, broadcaster and author

 The Tayside Challenge

 The Tayside Challenge, with a choice of 81 mile or 46 mile routes, offers a memorable cycling challenge in some of Scotland's most stunning scenery.

-Join us on 9th May and get a chance to talk to Jenny and hear of some of her amazing experiences.
+Join us on 9th May and get a chance to talk to Mark Beaumont and hear of some of his amazing experiences.

 The 46 mile route for the Tayside challenge starts and ends at the same point at Pitcairngreen.
 The route takes in Amulree, down through the famous Sma' Glen, and then via some really quiet roads back to Pitcairngreen.